mrdevri/NEARecosystem/README.md

 # Contributing Guidelines

-A project is composed of two files: a Markdown file with headers, and an .svg image.
-To add a new project to the ecosystem page, create both a new Markdown file in the `projects` directory and add a new .svg image in the `img` directory.
+Projects & Guilds are composed of two files: a Markdown file with headers, and an .svg or .png image.
+To add a new project to the ecosystem page, create both a new Markdown file in the `projects` or `guilds` directory and add a new .svg or .png image in the `img` directory.

 ### Markdown Headers